- Distinguish platforms by area of specialization

 Success rate: reading data

 Data analysis can be complex and tedious work.
-Here, however, we have an explicit and easy-to-interpret piece of data that is very valuable for evaluating a crowdfunding platform: the campaign success rate.
-In other words, it involves collecting information on how many equity crowdfunding campaigns were successful on each portal, and how many failed to reach their goal.
-This is public data, which can be found conveniently online, starting with the Polytechnic Observatory report mentioned above.
+Here, however, we have an explicit and easy to interpret piece of data that is very valuable for evaluating a crowdfunding platform: the success rate of campaigns.
+In other words, it involves collecting information on how many equity crowdfunding campaigns were successful on each portal, and how many failed to reach the goal.
+This is public data, which can be found conveniently online, starting with the report of the Polytechnic Observatory already mentioned.

 The flaw may be in the selection of companies, which is the main task of a crowdfunding portal.
 Not all companies are suitable or ready to do a crowdfunding campaign, and it is up to the platforms to develop parameters to identify them.
 Or there could be a communication problem: it is important for the platform to communicate to companies all their duties and rights, the mechanisms of the phenomenon, opportunities, deadlines, etc. Or again, the portal website might be unintuitive and not very user friendly.